PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

        assert less_than_1000(-1000)

 However, this approach can lead to cumbersome, repeated code if you are calling the same function over and over.
-If you wish to run multiple tests for the same function, the preferred method is to decorate it with :py:`@pytest.mark.parametrize`.
+To run multiple tests for the same function, the preferred method is to decorate it with :py:`@pytest.mark.parametrize`.

 .. code-block:: python